 - The written consent should be clear and conspicuous so the recipient is well aware that they are consenting to receipt of text messages.
 As one example, do not bury your express consent language deep in your terms and conditions.

-- The individual providing consent should be required to provide affirmative acceptance of the specific consent provision, in addition to any general acceptance of the terms and conditions of use of your company’s website or product.
+- The individual providing consent should be required to check a box, initial a blank, or otherwise provide affirmative acceptance of the specific consent provision, in addition to any general acceptance of the terms and conditions of use of your company’s website or product.

 - The consent should specifically authorize telemarketing text messages sent using an automatic telephone dialing system.